NEFSC/READ-SSB-Lee-metadata/README.md

 # Basics and General Thoughts

-1. Most data are stored in **Oracle databases**, which are located on the "sole" and "NEFSC_USERS" **servers**.
+1. Most data are stored in **Oracle databases**, which are located on the "NEFSC_USERS" **servers**.
 "Nova" was shut down in 2022 and replaced with NEFSC_USERS on NEFSCDB1.
+Sole is planned to be shut down in January, 2024.

 1. There are various **schema**.
 Schema are collections of related tables.